kevin-crook-ucb/ucb_mids_w205_repo/README.md

   * Reminder: project 2 is due in 1 week
 * Week 9 - NoSQL Graph Databases, Part II
   * Monday 2/28/2022 to Sunday 3/6/2022
-  * Due: week 9 asynch assessment before synch class starts.
+  * Due: week 9 asynch assessment before synch class starts
-  * Due: project 2 at 11:59 pm Pacific
+  * Due: project 2 at 11:59 pm Pacific on the day of your scheduled section synch class meeting
 * Week 10 - NoSQL Key-Value Databases
   * Monday 3/7/2022 to Sunday 3/13/2022
-  * Due: week 10 asynch assessment before synch class starts.
+  * Due: week 10 asynch assessment before synch class starts
   * Reminder: project 3 coding part is due in 4 weeks (counting spring break), 3 class weeks
   * Reminder: project 3 presentation part is due in 5 weeks (counting spring break), 4 class weeks
 * Week 11 - Web APIs, Part I
   * Monday 3/14/2022 to Sunday 3/18/2022
-  * Due: week 11 asynch assessment before synch class starts.
+  * Due: week 11 asynch assessment before synch class starts
   * Reminder: project 3 coding part is due in 3 weeks (counting spring break), 2 class weeks
   * Reminder: project 3 presentation part is due in 4 weeks (counting spring break), 3 class weeks
 * Spring Break
   * Monday 3/21/2022 to Sunday 3/27/2022
   * No classes
   * No office hours
+  * Note that instructors have the option of using Monday 3/21/2022 as a make up date for one of the holidays.
+Most instructors will typically make up the holiday class in the same week to keep all sections in synch and not use Monday 3/21/22, however, please check with your instructor.
 * Week 12 - Web APIs, Part II
   * Monday 3/28/2022 to Sunday 4/3/2022
-  * Due: week 12 asynch assessment before synch class starts.
+  * Due: week 12 asynch assessment before synch class starts
   * Reminder: project 3 coding part is due in 1 week
   * Reminder: project 3 presentation part is due in 2 weeks
 * Week 13 - Enterprise Message Queues, Data Lakes, and Serverless SQL
   * Monday 4/4/2022 to Sunday 4/10/2022
-  * Due: week 13 asynch assessment before synch class starts.
+  * Due: week 13 asynch assessment before synch class starts
-  * Due: project 3 coding part at 11:59 pm Pacific
+  * Due: project 3 coding part at 11:59 pm Pacific on the day of your scheduled section synch class meeting
   * Reminder: project 3 presentation part is due in 2 weeks
 * Week 14 - Business Intelligence and Data Warehousing
   * Monday 4/11/2022 to Saturday 4/16/2022
-  * Due: week 14 asynch assessment before synch class starts.
+  * Due: week 14 asynch assessment before synch class starts
   * Due: project 3 in class presentations
 * Last Day of Classes
   * Saturday, April 16, 2022
+* Semester Letter Grades posted to Cal Central
+  * Thursday, April 21, 2022 - your instructor may post them sooner, but no later

 ## Office Hours